Locally free representations of quivers over commutative Frobenius algebras: Introduction

 We start in Section 2 by introducing Frobenius algebras.
 In Section 3 we discuss the Fourier transform for finitely generated modules over a finite Frobenius algebra.
 In Section 4 we apply such Fourier transforms for representations of algebraic group schemes, culminating in Proposition~\ref{mainprop} and its many corollaries among them formula \eqref{mainfor}.
 In Section 4.3 we give counterexamples to \eqref{mainfor}, when $\R$ is not a Frobenius algebra.
 In Section 5 we develop the technical machinery to deduce our main Theorems~\ref{main1} and \ref{main2} from the finite field versions.
 In Section 6 we classify all quivers and Frobenius algebras with finitely many locally free indecomposable representations.
 Finally in Section 7 we compute the number of indecomposable representations of a quiver of rank vector $\bf 1$ over $\k_d$, prove that their generating function is rational and satisfies an Igusa-type functional equation.

+\paragraph{Acknowledgements} Special thanks go to Christof Geiss, Bernard Leclerc and Jan Schr\"oer for explaining their work but also for sharing some unpublished results with us.
+We also thank the referee for many useful suggestions.
+We would like to thank Tommaso Scognamiglio for pointing out a mistake in the proof of Proposition 5.17 in an earlier version of the paper.
+We would like also to thank Alexander Beilinson, Bill Crawley-Boevey, Joel Kamnitzer, and Peng Shan for useful discussions.

-\paragraph{Acknowledgements} The work on this paper started at a Research in Pairs retreat at the Oberwolfach Forschunginstitute in 2014.
+The work on this paper started at a Research in Pairs retreat at the Oberwolfach Forschunginstitute in 2014.
 We are grateful for the Institute for the ideal conditions.
-We would like to thank Alexander Beilinson, Bill Crawley-Boevey, Joel Kamnitzer, and Peng Shan for useful discussions.
-Special thanks go to Christof Geiss, Bernard Leclerc and Jan Schr\"oer for explaining their work but also for sharing some unpublished results with us.
 Research of T.H. was supported by the Advanced Grant ``Arithmetic and physics of Higgs moduli spaces'' no. 320593 of the European Research Council, by grants no. 144119, no. 153627 and NCCR SwissMAP, funded by the Swiss National Science Foundation.
 Research of E.L. was supported by ANR-13-BS01-0001-01.